ahresearch/PX4-Autopilot/src/examples/attack/README.md

 ## Compilation

-To compile the programs you need to use the Makefile.
+To compile the programs you need to use the Makefile in this folder.
-Otherwise, Linux may prevent the attack.
+Just type make.

+##

 ## Before Running

 Also you need to disable the memory randomization from Linux, which disables the stack protection.
+Otherwise, Linux may prevent the attack.
 This is done by issuing the command:

 #### echo 0 | sudo tee /proc/sys/kernel/randomize_va_space

-Each program has either one or two run shell program to run a successful/unsuccessful attack.

-This code is in setup.sh, which is only applicable for Linux.

 ## Testing